 In every organization there is a formal structure and process and an informal network.
-The informal network is primarily relational and carries most of the information about how people in the organization think or feel and what their sentiments are regarding almost anything in the system.
-It is as vital and valid a part of the
+The informal network is primarily relational and carries most of the information about how people in the organization think or feel and what their sentiments are regarding almost any-

 All decisions and actions are rife with risk.
 Risk cannot be eliminated and should not necessarily be decreased because courses of action that possess great value tend to be associated with higher risk.
-What is important to determine is not whether the risk can be eliminated, but whether the level of risk is appropriate for the actions undertaken and, if so, what strategies can accommodate the risk. system as any other, and it requires attention because, among other things, it typically contains essential pieces of the dynamic that have been overlooked or missed as well as the "undiscussables," issues that are too sensitive to lay on the table and opinions that do not reflect the prevailing point of view.
+What is important to determine is not if the risk can be eliminated but whether the level of risk is appropriate for the actions undertaken, and, if so, what strategies can be used to manage risk. thing in the system.
+It is as vital and valid a part of the system as any other, and it requires attention because, among other things, it typically contains essential pieces of the dynamic that have been overlooked or missed as well as the "undiscussables," issues that are too sensitive to lay on the table and opinions that do not reflect the prevailing point of view.
 Embedded here, too, are some of the most dynamic notions of what should happen or what should be done.